-    - 5. We do not go far from the shore, because the limbs are much more prone to cramps and numbness in the cold, which will make it difficult for us to return to shore.
+- 5. Avoid swim far from the shore, because the limbs are much more prone to cramps and numbness in the cold, which will make it difficult for us to return to shore.

 - 6. A good, indicative length of stay in the water is 15 to 20 minutes.
-However, for beginners, the winter dip should last a few minutes (4 to 5).
+However, for beginners, the winter swim should last a few minutes (4 to 5).

-- 7. As soon as we go out, we wipe well and dress in warm clothes.
+- 7. As soon as we go out of the sea, we wipe well and dress in warm clothes.

 An article from a member of Ierapetra winter swimming team.
 To participate in winter swimming excursions, send an email with your name to firstname.lastname@example.org